GoogleCloudPlatform/python-docs-samples/run/hello-broken/README.md

 # Cloud Run Broken Sample

 This sample presents broken code in need of troubleshooting.
-An alternate resource at /improved shows a more stable implementation with more informative errors and default values.
+View [improved]('main.py#L43') for a more stable implementation.

-Use it with the [Local Container Troubleshooting tutorial](http://cloud.google.com/run/docs/tutorials/local-troubleshooting).
+Troubleshoot this code by following the [Local Container Troubleshooting Tutorial](http://cloud.google.com/run/docs/tutorials/local-troubleshooting).

 [![Run in Google Cloud][run_img]][run_link]